 Powerboat use on the lake is strictly prohibited and subject to ESB approval.
 The BLSC have an arrangement with the ESB that participants who wish to launch a powerboat for events may do so under the following conditions:

 the participant must be able to provide an update copy of their valid boat insurance at Registration.

+the participants insurance must specifically indemnify the ESB from all liability while on the lake

 the participant must make their powerboat available for rescue support in the event this is required by the officer on duty.